th3w/micropython/docs/rp2/quickref.rst

 channel is connected to the in-built temperature sensor and can be used for measuring the temperature.

+Using the GPIO number 26-29 or a corresponing machine.Pin() object  as an argument for machine.ADC() will disable all other functions of this pin in the internal hardware register when creating the ADC object.

+Using the ADC channel number 0-4 instead as an argument will create the ADC object without any changes in the internal hardware registers of the respective GPIO pin.

 Use the :ref:`machine.ADC <machine.ADC>` class::

     from machine import ADC, Pin